-A total of seven bulk environmental samples were taken during the excavation of Hotspot 10 by ABA.
-The samples, weighing 248kg were proceed by WA.
+A total of 19 bulk environmental samples were taken during the excavation of Hotspot 8.
+Eighteen bulk samples, weighing 302kg were processed by WA.
 Samples were processed according to guidelines stipulated in the Wardell Armstrong LLP.
-Technical Manual No. 2 (2018) and Wardell Armstrong (2019).
+Technical Manual No. 2 (2018) and Wardell Armstrong (2019) (Appendix V).
+Due to samples being damaged in storage and transit, one sample was deemed unfit for processing by WA.
 The assessment identified the significance and potential of the material for further analysis, and provided identification to species where practical to do so on material selected for radiocarbon dating.
-The full report by Freddie Sisson is included as Appendix V.
+The full report by Freddie Sisson is included as Appendix V. No charred plant remains (CPR), bone or shell material was recovered from the environmental samples.